Cross Entropies

 XCondEn estimates the corrected cross-conditional entropy between two univariate data sequences.

-Returns the corrected cross-conditional entropy estimates (XCond) and the corresponding Shannon entropies (m: SEw, m+1: SEz) for m = [1,2] estimated for the data sequences contained in Sig using the default parameters: embedding dimension = 2, time delay = 1, number of symbols = 6, logarithm = natural
+Returns the corrected cross-conditional entropy estimates (XCond) and the corresponding Shannon entropies (m: SEw, m+1: SEz) for m = [1,2] estimated for the data sequences contained in Sig1 and Sig2 using the default parameters: embedding dimension = 2, time delay = 1, number of symbols = 6, logarithm = natural

 • Note: XCondEn is direction-dependent.
-Therefore, the order of the data sequences in Sig matters.
-If the first row/column of Sig is sequence ‘y’, and the second row/column is sequence ‘u’, then XCond is the amount of information carried by y(i) when the pattern u(i) is found.
+Therefore, the order of the data sequences Sig1 and Sig2 matters.
+If Sig1 is sequence ‘y’, and Sig2 is sequence ‘u’, then XCond is the amount of information carried by y(i) when the pattern u(i) is found.

 Returns the corrected cross-conditional entropy estimates (XCond) for the data sequences contained in Sig using the specified name/value pair arguments: